openep/openep/examples.md

 ```

 Three final observations:
 * Rather than using the interpolated map created by the clinical mapping system, we can also re-interpolate the activation map using OpenEP.
-This is desireable if, for example, data is being analysed from multiple mapping systems for a single study.
+This is desirable if, for example, data is being analysed from multiple mapping systems for a single study.
 The equivalent methods are `'openepmap'` and `'openepmapprct'`.
 * The percentile used for the percentile-based methods can be changed from the default of 2.5 by using the `'prct'` flag and passing in a double value.
 * Whilst the above discussion has focussed on `getEarliestActivationSite.m` the same parameter/value pairs are used to customise the function `getLatestActivationSite.m`.